rootstrap/blog/content/Hello yaaf - Juan Manuel Ramallo.md

 Are you a service-objects-for-all person?
 Then you might feel better writing service objects rather than form objects.

-If you work with Java, well you don't want to use this.
+If you work with Java, well you won't want to use this.

 ### A bit of history